leifj/academia-category/academia-entity-category.md

 An identity provider MUST NOT be annotated with the academia entity category unless it is being operated by or behalf of and by contract with an organization represented by a legal entity in good standing in the community of other academic institutions and fulfills at least one of the criteria below:

-1. the organization is dedicated to education and research and which grants academic degrees at the first stage or above according to the Bologna Process [Bologna] or equivalent internationally recognized structure of academic degrees.
+1. the organization is dedicated to education and research and which grants academic degrees at level 6 (or higher) according to ISCED 2011 [ISCED] or equivalent internationally recognized academic degree levels.
 2. the organization is a research library or archive
 3. the organzation is primarily dedicated to conducting research
 4. the organization is a teaching hospital